NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Declaring Options

-One of the reasons for writing modules is to declare names which can be assigned values and used in other computations elsewhere.
+Modules allow providing *options* that declare which values can be set and used elsewhere.

 For your new module to become useful, you will need to add some *options*, which define these named-values.